Contributer123/CLWO-Crafting-plugin/README.md

 # CLWO-Crafting-plugin

+Made from me for the CS:GO server on www.clwo.eu

 countlog.txt contains a number, which shows how many people have visited the page

-guestbook folder contains a guestbook implementation from // PHP FLAT-FILE GUESTBOOK by Taufik Nurrohman <http://gplus.to/tovic>
+guestbook folder contains a guestbook implementation from // PHP FLAT-FILE GUESTBOOK by Taufik Nurrohman

 model/receipe.php contains the receipes